zakhio/go-metrics-influxdb/README.md

 Setting `alignTimestamps` to `true` will cause the timestamp to be truncated down to the nearest even integral of the reporting interval.

 For example, if the interval is 30 seconds, timestamps will be aligned on `:00` and `:30` for every reporting interval.

+Note: check [go-metrics-influxdb-grpc-example](https://github.com/zakhio/go-metrics-influxdb-grpc-example) for more hands on example.

 License
 -------